Krukov/cashews/Readme.md

 ```

-Also caching decorators have parameter `time_condition` - min latency in seconds (can be set like `ttl`)
+Also caching decorators have the parameter `time_condition` - min latency in seconds (can be set like `ttl`)
-of getting a result of function call to be cached.
+of getting the result of a function call to be cached.

 ```python
 from cashews import cache